MavenOfCode/TicTacToe-React/my-app/README.md

 # Tic Tac React

-This project is done to work with the `React` hook `useReducer`, practice writing tests and just play with code.
+This project is done to work with the `React` hook `useReducer`, increase comfort using `Typescript` with `React`, practice writing tests and just play with code.

 See [Sources](#sources) for more on original code, code help, etc.
 See [Change Log](#change-log) to see timeline of growth of project